CanaanGM/network_helpers/README.md

 > [device_info_scanner](./scanner/README.md) is a simple implementation of netdiscover in kali via [scapy](https://scapy.readthedocs.io/en/latest/)
 - need to run it from kali as root
-- shows u the devices on the network in a nice table
+- shows u the devices on the network in a nice
+- no error handling tho xD